 Throughout the year we work behind the scenes to support Utah's young ecotopians, providing bicycle powered sound system services, helping to co-organize events, and sparking stampedes through metaphorical dams.
 We also work to increase coordination among Utah organizations that support young ecotopians.

 Ecotopia Now! was originally scheduled to launch in April of 2020 but was postponed due to the pandemic.
 Our community mourns the loss of the incomparable Courtney Isaiah Smith, our music director for the postponed 2020 production, whose life was taken by COVID-19 in January 2021.
 He filled the world with brilliant music and trumpeted social justice.
 From the torch he carried high above his head during his lifetime, we light our lanterns, and we continue striding forward with this light.

 Follow us on Instagram:

-Ecotopia Now! is a non-profit project of Studio Ecotopia
+Ecotopia Now! is the make/belief of Studio Ecotopia.